-The Illinois Public Health Association, through funding from the Illinois Department of Public Health’s Center for Minority Health Services, is pleased to announce a free training, “VIBES and PrEP: Two Essential Interventions for Young Black MSM,” to be held in East St. Louis next month.
-The training will be held November 15-16, 2016 at the East St. Louis Public Library, Region 4.
+The Illinois Public Health Association, through funding from the Illinois Department of Public Health’s Center for Minority Health Services, is pleased to announce a free training, “VIBES and PrEP: Two Essential Interventions for Young Black MSM,” to be held in Moline next month.
+The training will be held October 11-12, 2016 at The Project of the Quad Cities, Region 1.

 VIBES AND PrEP: TWO ESSENTIAL INTERVENTIONS FOR YOUNG BLACK MSM

 WHERE: The Project of the Quad Cities, 1204 Fourth Ave., Moline, IL, 61265.
 Free street parking is available.